cockroachdb/docs/v21.2/error-handling-and-troubleshooting.md

 For more information about the differences between CockroachDB and Postgres feature support, see [PostgreSQL Compatibility](postgresql-compatibility.html).

-For more information about the SQL standard features supported by CockroachDB, see [SQL Feature Support](sql-feature-support.html)
+For more information about the SQL standard features supported by CockroachDB, see [SQL Feature Support](sql-feature-support.html).

-## Troubleshooting cluster problems
+## Troubleshoot cluster problems

 As a developer, you will mostly be working with the CockroachDB [SQL API](sql-statements.html).